itsdmitrii/auction_program/README.md

 <h2>Description</h2>

-Simple auction program that place bid for each bidder and choose the biggest one
+Simple auction program that place bid for each bidder and choose the biggest one.

 <br />
 <p align="center">